 \subsection{Overview}

-As shown in Figure \ref{color_framework}, to reconstruct color-consistent 3D objects from EEG signals, we propose an EEG-to-3D architecture with color consistency and semantic awareness.
-The proposed method mainly consists of two components: 1) a semantic-aware implicit neural EEG encoder for 3D objects, and 2) a color-consistent implicit neural decoder for 3D objects.
-First, we utilize EEG signals for implicit neural encoding of 3D objects.
-In this stage, we obtain latent EEG features and class tokens through joint training tasks involving EEG signal reconstruction and classification, and these two components are merged and passed through a linear layer to generate EEG codes.
-Next, we use the EEG codes obtained in the previous stage to provide conditional decoding features for the reverse diffusion process of the diffusion model via a cross-attention mechanism, generating novel 2D views while using content and style losses to ensure that the colors of the novel 2D views remain as consistent as possible with GT.
-Finally, we use EEG codes to initialize the LDM to generate novel 2D views from different perspectives to optimize NeRF, enabling the implicit neural decoder to decode 3D objects.
+As shown in Figure \ref{color_framework}, to reconstruct style-consistent 3D objects from EEG signals, we propose an EEG-to-3D architecture with style consistency and semantic awareness.
+The proposed method mainly consists of two components: 1) a semantic-aware neural EEG encoder for 3D objects, and 2) a style-consistent neural decoder for 3D objects.
+First, we utilize EEG signals for neural encoding of 3D objects.
+In this stage, we obtain latent EEG features and class tokens through joint training tasks involving EEG signal reconstruction and classification, and these two components are merged and passed through a linear layer to generate latent EEG codes.
+Next, we use latent EEG codes obtained in the previous stage to provide conditional decoding features for the reverse diffusion process of the diffusion model via a cross-attention mechanism, generating novel 2D views while using content and style losses to ensure that the style of the novel 2D views remain as consistent as possible with GT.
+Finally, we use latent EEG codes to initialize LDM to generate novel 2D views from different perspectives to optimize NeRF, enabling the neural decoder to decode 3D objects.